kc89878/Retail-Store-Performance-Dashboard/README.md

  – Highlight weeks that are above and below the average to draw attention to sales & profit performance.

-### 2. Sales dashboard
+### 2. Customer dashboard
-The customer dashboard aims to provide an overview of customer data, trends and behaviors.
+Aims: Provide an overview of customer data, trends and behaviors.
 It will help marketing teams and management to understand customer segments and improve customer satisfaction.

 KPI Overview
 Display a summary of total number of customers , total sales per customer and total number of orders for the current year and the previous year.